:max_bytes(150000):strip_icc()/SPR-HOME-7-composters-for-recycling-4099017-01-44acc227bd8947e5bdbd969cbe157c89.jpg)

 Why Trust The Spruce?

-This list of best composters was written by Deanna McCormack, a freelance tester and product review writer for The Spruce.
-She specializes in home, family, and outdoor products.
+This list of best composters was originally written by Deanna McCormack, a freelance tester and product review writer for The Spruce.
+She specializes in home, family, and outdoor products and has been composting in her own home for many years.